notionparallax/blog/_CODE1161/2017-01-27-assignment-briefs.md

 There are also specific things that we'll ask you to put into your lab book.
 There is going to be some discussion of data ethics, and there will probably be other things along those lines too.

 The medium app ([iOS](https://itunes.apple.com/ca/app/medium/id828256236?mt=8), [Android](https://play.google.com/store/apps/details?id=com.medium.reader&hl=en)) makes it really easy to post from anywhere, so you could be on the bus or the beach and still posting.
 It's also easy to put in pictures.
-So do--lots of them!
+So _do_; lots of them!
 Draw diagrams in your sketch book and photograph them, take screen grabs, take photos of the world, then put them all into your lab book.

 The way the marking for this works is that each week is worth 1% of your total mark.
 You get that mark _just_ for posting something.
 The other 14% is for the quality of your whole lab book.
 That part is assessed in week 15.